 Trainee Professional Development Award

-The Trainee Professional Development Award (TPDA) recognizes undergraduate and graduate students and postdoctoral fellows who demonstrate scientific merit and excellence in research.
-TPDA recipients are reimbursed for their registration to attend SfN Global Connectome: A Virtual Event, where they present an abstract and network with other scientists.
+The Trainee Professional Development Award (TPDA) recognizes undergraduate and graduate students and postdoctoral scholars who demonstrate scientific merit and excellence in research.
+The award application is open to eligible candidates in the above categories who have submitted an approved abstract to SfN’s annual meeting.

-- Applicant’s CV, including education, honors/awards, and publications (abstracts and manuscripts).
+- Applicant’s CV, including education, honors and awards, and publications (abstracts and manuscripts).

 - One-page letter of recommendation from the applicant's mentor, advisor, chapter representative or program/department chair.

-- Reference letters over one page will void the application.
+- Recommendation letters over one page will void the entire application.

-- Applicant must be the presenting author of an abstract at SfN Global Connectome: A Virtual Event.
+- Applicant must be the presenting author of an abstract.

 - Only one application per abstract is permitted.
 Multiple submissions with the same abstract will be ineligible.